-English Rural has adopted the National Housing Federation Code of Governance, to ensure the highest standards of governance and accountability are achieved.
-Our Board has overall responsibility for our activities and strategy, consisting of highly competent Board Members, who contribute their skills and expertise for free.
-The Board is subject to regular internal audits, examining areas such as succession planning, skills and structure; maintaining excellent governance is a priority for English Rural.
+English Rural has adopted the National Housing Federation’s Code of Governance to ensure the highest standards of governance and accountability are achieved.
+Our Board has overall responsibility for our activities and strategy, consisting of highly competent Board Members who contribute their skills and expertise for free.
+The Board is subject to regular internal audits, examining areas such as succession planning, skills and structure.

-Tony is a Resident Board Member and has lived in one of English Rural’s homes since 2001.
+In addition to his role as Vice-Chair, Tony is a also Resident Board Member and has lived in one of English Rural’s homes since 2001.
 He lives in South Oxfordshire with his wife.
 He spent the major part of his working life in sports management and the entertainment industry, latterly being mainly involved with the administration of rugby and football.